-The map above reproduced from the UK Environment Agency shows the flood risk around the Sizewell plants.
+The map above reproduced from Climate Central shows the flood risk around the Sizewell plants at 1.2 mtrs

 In 2009 scientists warned that rising sea levels, triggered by global warming, pose a far greater danger to the planet than was previously estimated.
 There is now a major risk that many coastal areas around the world will be inundated by the end of the century because Antarctic and Greenland ice sheets are melting faster than previously estimated.1